 MICHELLE: Hey, check it out!
 It hasn’t been a whole year and we’re totally back again!

-MELINDA: It’s a Christmas miracle!
+MJ: It’s a Christmas miracle!
 Or something.

 MICHELLE: It must be!
 This week there’s one debut that we both read—shall we start with that one?
 Would you like to do the summarizing honors, or shall I?

-MELINDA: I’ll give it a try!
+MJ: I’ll give it a try!